What Is a CDP for Managers? A Practical Starter Pack

 Not every company needs a CDP on day one.
 But the signs are consistent.
 Before any vendor conversation, run through this list:

-• Your customer data lives in five or more disconnected systems (CRM, email platform, e-commerce, analytics, customer service), and nobody has a unified view.
+• Your customer data lives in five or more disconnected systems (CRM, email platform, e-commerce, analytics, customer service) and nobody has a unified view.

 • Your marketing team regularly waits on IT to pull audience segments, build reports, or connect data sources before they can launch anything.